Bermuda at the Cricket World Cup

 The Bermuda cricket team is the team representing Bermuda in the sport of cricket, governed by the Bermuda Cricket Board.
 The Bermuda Cricket Board was elected to associate membership of the International Cricket Council, the global ruling body for the sport, in 1966.
-They finished fourth in the 2005 tournament, thus qualifying for their first and only World Cup in 2007.
+They finished fourth in 2005 ICC Trophy, thus qualifying for their first and only World Cup in 2007.